foundersandcoders/our-site-v1-DEFUNCT/about/_team.md

 <a href="https://www.linkedin.com/pub/robin-houston/3/bba/677" target="_blank" class="team-image robin"></a>

 **Campbell Morgan**
 Campbell is a web-developer with a background in design and 3D animation.
 Campbell is a director at his own company <a href="http://www.sitechef.co.uk/" target="_blank">SiteChef</a>.
-He also founded <a href="http://www.folissimo.com/#/" target="_blank">Folissimo</a> in 2012.
+He is also the founder of <a href="http://www.folissimo.com/#/" target="_blank">Folissimo</a>.

 <a href="https://uk.linkedin.com/pub/campbell-morgan/46/b60/805" target="_blank" class="team-image campbell"></a>